equalframework/equal-doc/Basics/Testing.md

 Each test you wrote will result as "ok" or "ko" depending on the expected results

-But, if you can't see anything, it means you've made an error somewhere in your code.
+But, if you can't see anything it means you've made an error somewhere in your code.
 Tip: use **/console.php** in your browser for potential insights